 Why choose comb honey?

-Because the bees make each of these hexagon containers with their own ‘lid’, which we leave intact when we cut comb honey, comb honey has been filtered..not even a little bit.
+Because the bees make each of these hexagon containers with their own ‘lid’, which we leave intact when we cut comb honey, comb honey has not been filtered..not even a little bit.
 In fact, the honey hasn’t come into contact with human hands or any artificial matter.
-That means all the anti-microbial and healthy properties from the pollen, propolis, enzymes make it to your breakfast table.
+That means all the anti-microbial and healthy properties from the pollen, and propolis, enzymes make it to your breakfast table.

 Comb honey is a much more exciting and interesting culinary experience.
 The beeswax makes comb honey more aromatic than jarred honey, and the smell, taste, and even consistency differs depending on the flowers the bees visited to produce the beeswax and honey.
 In addition to the aroma, the beeswax lends a texture, richness, and mouthfeel that regular old honey just can’t match.
 (Trust me.
 I’m a professional honey-eater.)
 It holds its shape, so instead of just getting watered down into your morning yogurt, it acts as more of a delicious, beautiful sweet garnish, instead of just a generic sweetener.